dulangaj/dulangaj.github.io/_posts/2025-06-16-restaurant-analyzer.md

 # 🔬 Study & Findings

 As part of the project, we also analyzed real-world restaurant data to study what actually affects customer ratings in Hong Kong.
-One particularly interesting insight:

-Customer satisfaction generally increased with price — but only up to around HK$100 per person.
+One particularly interesting insight was that customer satisfaction generally increased with price — but only up to around HK$100 per person.
 After that, satisfaction levels plateaued, suggesting diminishing returns beyond that price point.

 # 🔧 Technical Highlights
 - Built web scraping & data collection scripts to pull live data from OpenRice.